-Led the design, research, and implementation of a solution that replaced inefficient manual document extraction with a faster, more reliable process.
+Led the design, research, and implementation of a solution that replaced inefficient manual document extraction with a faster, a more reliable process.
 It achieved over 90% accuracy, processed documents in under 3 seconds, scaled to handle 100,000+ documents daily, and resolved 95% of issues within 24 hours—delivering speed, reliability, and exceptional user satisfaction.

 My Role